-Theological Educationalists – That’s the role of the Center for Religious Wisdom & World Affairs team at Seattle University.
+Theological Educationalists – defines the team at the Center for Ecumenical and Interreligious Engagement at Seattle University.
 The Center pursues scholarly and community projects with a commitment to the educationally formative role of theology within university life.
 With an Ignatian sensibility, the Center promotes the insights of every discipline, so that Center projects are steeped in the wisdom of life, from students, alumni staff, faculty, and friends all around Seattle University.

 A Sounding is a gathering (webinar or in-person) where we emphasize Ignatian discernment to critical issues impacting our lives.
 Through discernment, we agree upon transformative action and seek specific means of being catalysts for change.